MicrosoftDocs/CortanaSkillsKit/docs/skills/mva21-setup.md

 If you are developing your skill on a Mac, or developing for an iOS, Android, or Harman Kardon Invoke device, you also need to set up the device where Cortana invokes the skill.
 Since Cortana is not available in a Mac environment, skills developed in a Mac environment must be invoked on a mobile device or in a virtual machine environment running Windows.

-## Step 3 - Set up your Cortana device
+## Step 3 - Set up Cortana

-To set up your iOS or Android device to invoke a Cortana skill, download the Cortana app from the device's app store, and then sign into Cortana using the same Microsoft account that you used to register the skill.
-Since Cortana is built-into the Harman Kardon Invoke device, you only need to sign into Cortana using the Microsoft account used to register the skill.

-## Step 4 - Set up Cortana

-Finally, make sure Cortana is set up to work with your skill:
+Make sure Cortana is set up to work with your skill:

-* Make sure you are signed into Cortana on your computer or device with your Microsoft account.
+* You must be signed into Cortana on your computer or device with your Microsoft account.
-* Make sure the microphone on your computer or device is set up and working so that you can speak to Cortana.
+* Make sure the microphone on your computer or device is working and turned on so that you can speak to Cortana.
 * Optionally, set debug mode in the [Cortana Developer Center](https://developer.microsoft.com/cortana).
-When you invoke a Cortana skill in debug mode, Cortana gives you additional information that you can use fine-tune how the skill works.
+When you invoke a Cortana skill in debug mode, Cortana gives you additional information that you can use fine-tune the skill.

+## Step 4 - Set up your Cortana device (optional)

+Cortana is installed automatically on Windows devices.
+If you want to use your skill on iOS or Android devices, you'll need to download the Cortana app from the device's app store.
+Sign into Cortana using the same Microsoft account that you used to register the skill.

+Since Cortana is built into the Harman Kardon Invoke, you only need to sign into Cortana using the Microsoft account used to register the skill.